angular-schule/angular-cli-ghpages/README.md

  * __optional__
  * Default: `undefined` (string)
  * Example:
-    * `ng deploy` -- `<base href="/">` stays untouched in your `index.html`
+    * `ng deploy` -- `<base href="/">` remains unchanged in your `index.html`
     * `ng deploy --base-href=/the-repositoryname` -- `<base href="/the-repositoryname">` is added to your `index.html`

-Specifies the base url for the application being built.
+Specifies the base URL for the application being built.
 Same as `ng build --base-href=XXX`

 **ℹ️ Please read the next lines carefully, or you will get 404 errors in case of a wrong configuration!**

 ##### A) You don't want to use a custom domain

-If you don't want to use an own domain, then your later URL of your hostet Angular project should look like this:
+If you don't want to use an own domain, then your later URL of your hosted Angular project should look like this:
 `https://your-username.github.io/the-repositoryname`.
-In this case you have to adjust the `--base-href`:
+In this case you have to adjust the `--base-href` accordingly:

 ```sh
 ng deploy --base-href=/the-repositoryname